Updating a Translation Memory

 }

-TUs can also contain structure context information that indicates whether a particular segment occurred, for example, in a headline, a table cell, a footnote, etc. This structure context information can be helpful, as the same source segment might sometimes have to be translated differently depending on whether it occurs e.g. in a normal paragraph or in a table cell.
-For this reason, structure context information, too, can be saved within a TU.
-Trados Studio uses display codes such as H (Headline), FN (Footnote) to show the structure context of a particular TU to the user.
+TUs can also contain structure context information that shows where a segment appeared, for example, in a headline, table cell, or footnote.
+This information can be useful because the same source segment may need different translations depending on where it appears.
+Trados Studio uses display codes such as H (Headline) and FN (Footnote) to show the structure context of a TU.

-You can apply structure context information through the StructureContexts class as shown in the code example below:
+You can apply structure context information through the StructureContexts property as shown below:

 tu.StructureContexts = new string[] { "H" };

-When adding structure context information to a TU, you can provide an array of strings, as a particular segment could have occurred, for example, in a heading and a footnote at the same time.
+When you add structure context information to a TU, you can provide an array of strings.
+A segment can appear in more than one context, for example, in a heading and a footnote.

 Edit a Translation Unit

-TUs are often changed when the translator decides that an existing target segment of a suggested translation unit should be changed, e.g. because the translation that was previously entered is incorrect or outdated.
-In the following step you will learn how to programmatically handle cases in which the target segment of an existing TU should be replaced by a new translation.
+TUs are often changed when a translator decides that an existing target segment should be updated because the previous translation is incorrect or outdated.
+The following example shows how to replace the target segment of an existing TU with a new translation.

 var tmUpdater = new TmUpdater();